auth0/docs/articles/hosted-pages/login/index.md

 Auth0 shows the login page whenever something (or someone) triggers an authentication request, such as calling the `/authorize` endpoint (OIDC/OAuth) or sending a SAML login request.

 Users will see the login page, typically with either the Lock widget or with your custom UI.
-Once they login, they will be redirected back to your application.
+Once they log in, they will be redirected back to your application.

 However if the incoming authentication request includes a `connection` parameter that uses an external identity provider (such as a social provider), the login page will not display.
 Instead, Auth0 will direct the user to the [identity provider's](/identityproviders) login page.